Siphon880gh/devbrain/Enterprise - Open Source Web Apps, CLI-Powered Web Apps, Cron Jobs, and Internal Tools/Cron Jobs/cronjob/Cronjobs PRIMER.md

 A **cron job** is a scheduled command that your Linux server runs automatically at specific times.
 It's a great way to automate tasks like certificate renewals, backups, or health checks.

+To manage cron jobs in Linux or Unix-like systems, the primary command is crontab.
+While **cron** is the background service (daemon) that executes tasks, **crontab** (cron table) is the utility used to create, edit, list, and remove those schedules.

+It's **usually installed** with your Linux already.

 ### Example

 This command runs every day at 3:00 AM to silently renew SSL certificates and reload NGINX if needed: